devilkiller-ag/quillist-api/README.md

    ```

 The application should now be up and running within the virtual environment.

+- You can access the API at `http://localhost:8000`.
-You can access the API documentation at `http://localhost:8000/docs`.
+- You can access the API documentation in **Swagger UI** at `http://localhost:8000/docs`.
+- You can access the API documentation in **ReDoc** at `http://localhost:8000/redoc`.
+- You can access the API documentation in **OpenAPI specification** at `http://localhost:8000/openapi.json`.

 8. **Run Celery worker for background tasks:**
    Open a new terminal window, activate the virtual environment, and run the following command to start the Celery worker: